Ornate hawk-eagle: Dietary habits

 In attacking Guianan cock-of-the-rock (Rupicola rupicola) on their mating lek, 2 of 8 attempted attacks by ornate hawk-eagles were successful (and were the only successful attacks of 56 total attempts, the other 48 by different raptor species).
 The hawk-eagles made bold, fast dives into the middle of the leks, quickly grabbing a male cock-of-the-rock.
 Subsequently, one hawk-eagle consumed the bird right on the spot in one case and the other took its catch to a nearby perch.
-Reported instances of "power dives" into troops of monkeys and even heronries are probably similar in nature to the cock-of-the-rock attacks.Hilty, Steven L. (2003): Birds of Venezuela.
-Christopher Helm, London.
+Reported instances of "power dives" into troops of monkeys and even heronries are probably similar in nature to the cock-of-the-rock attacks.
 In one case, an ornate hawk-eagle was able to capture a black vulture (Coragyps atratus) that had come to the carcass of a monkey that the hawk-eagle itself may have also killed.
 In general, a picture has emerged that the ornate hawk-eagle is a particularly opportunistic predator, attracted to conspicuous prey behaviors and less deeply searching in its foraging than most co-existing forest eagles.